rajasoun/drift-ctl-analysis/README.md

 ## Getting Started

-1. Place the drift-ctl json file in data folder
+1. Place the drift-ctl json file in data folder based on environment
 2. In Terminal

 ```sh